awsdocs/aws-private-ca-user-guide/doc_source/CloudWatchEvents.md

 ## Success or Failure When Issuing a Certificate<a name="cwe-issue-cert"></a>

-These events are triggered by the [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) action\.
+These events are triggered by the [IssueCertificate](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_IssueCertificate.html) operation\.

 **Success**
-On success, the action returns the ARNs of the CA and of the new certificate\.
+On success, the operation returns the ARNs of the CA and of the new certificate\.

 ```
 {